npetrovski/l2js-client/README.md

 - complete the library with all packet handlers
 - remove dependency for node-rsa, ideally the library should be able to be executed client-side (by a browser), excluding the part with the socket connection

+## Contributing

+I welcome contributions of all types, as long as you enjoy it and do it for fun :-) !